glouppe/info8006-introduction-to-ai/lecture2.md

 Assumptions:
 - *Observable*, *deterministic* (and *known*) environment.

-Problem-solving agents:
+Problem-solving agents
-- Take decisions based on (hypothesized) consequences of actions.
+- take decisions based on (hypothesized) consequences of actions;
-- Must have a model of how the world evolves in response to actions.
+- must have a model of how the world evolves in response to actions;
-- Formulate a goal.
+- formulate a goal, explicitly;
-- Consider **how to world would be**.
+- consider **how to world would be**.

 .grid[
 .kol-1-2[